HPCarey/pt-booking/README.md

 [Back to top](#contents)

 #### **Landing page**
-* The landing page features the hero image of ...
+* The landing page features the hero image.
 * There is also a text overlay on the hero image with a call to action "Book Now!" button, as well as a short description of what's on offer.
-* There is also a text overlay featuring a 3 part motivational message in the imperative.
+* The book now button takes authorised user's to the booking form, but unauthorised user's are directed to the login form.

 ![landing](static/images/readme_images/)

 #### **Footer**
-* The footer contains links to the business's social media profiles as well as contact and copyright information.
+* The footer contains links social media as well as copyright information.
-*
-*

 ![Footer](static/images/readme_images/footer.jpg)